ethanf3919/Intrusion-Detection-System/README.md

 ## Description:

 Simple IDS that detects port scans, SYN floods, and ICMP floods.
 When you close the process it logs each detected suspicious activity in a different file named 'ids_log.txt'.
-There is also a FLask web dashboards which allows for real-time monitoring of detetced threats.
+There is also a Flask web dashboards which allows for real-time monitoring of detetced threats.

 ---------------------------------------------
 ## Installation: